 - Myeloproliferative Neoplasms

 Myeloproliferative Neoplasms refers to cancer caused due to the uncontrollable increase of red or white blood cells or platelets.
+It is a group of rare blood cancers.
+It leads to various complications like anemia, pancytopenia, thrombosis, etc.

 - Thalassemia and other haemoglobinopathies